 5.J.4.
 Data Forms and Database.
-The data collection forms have been created using TeleForm[®].
-TeleForm[®] is a software application that automates data capture.
+The data collection forms have been created using TeleForm®.
+TeleForm® is a software application that automates data capture.
 Historically, TeleForms are shared electronically with each clinical site in PDF format for printing and completion.
+Data collection forms that were originally created in TeleForm have been recreated in REDCap for electronic collection of the same data.
 The Site Coordinator is responsible for completing all necessary forms for each participant at each visit and returning completed forms to the DCC in a timely fashion.
 Completed forms are sent back to the DCC.
 Once forms are in the system, the software evaluates the form images and runs data quality checks to detect answers that may be out of range, missing or inconsistent with skip-pattern logic.
 Questionable data is flagged and sent to a human verifier to be reviewed.
-For the psychological instruments under copyright for which there is no TeleForm[®] version, permission is granted before a TeleForm[®] version can be constructed.
+For the psychological instruments under copyright for which there is no TeleForm® version, permission is granted before a TeleForm® version can be constructed.

-Use of TeleForm[®] allows scanned information to be entered directly into a database.
+Use of TeleForm® allows scanned information to be entered directly into a database.
 Going forward, data will be captured via REDCap.
 The DMC will develop the data capture system using a web-based data collection system, REDCap, as the primary source of data entry and storage.
 REDCap is a software toolset and workflow methodology for electronic collection and management of research and clinical trial data developed by Vanderbilt University, with collaboration from a consortium of institutional partners including the University of Cincinnati Academic Health Center.
 The DMC will develop, test and maintain the REDCap data entry system, the data management plan, data quality checks and query management, and preparation of the data for analysis.